Best Hybrid Cars in Australia 2026: The Definitive Guide

 - Daily commute under 50 km with home charging: Any PHEV, you'll drive mostly on electricity.
 Pick on price and warranty.

 - Daily commute under 50 km, no home charging: HEV only.
-PHEV won't deliver promised efficiency.
+A PHEV will not deliver its published efficiency and you will have paid for a battery you never use.

-- Long-distance highway tourer: Toyota Camry Hybrid or Toyota RAV4 Hybrid.
+- Long-distance highway tourer: Toyota Camry Ascent Hybrid ($39,990) or Toyota RAV4 Hybrid.
 Diesel is genuinely competitive here too.

 - Tradesman ute with hybrid efficiency: BYD Shark 6 PHEV ($57,900).
 See our Best Utes guide.